What is the Asset-Based Lending Process?

 The discount (or fee) represents the lender’s cost of converting the assets into cash in a potential loss.

-Don‘t Quality for Your Bank’s Asset Based Lending Program?
+What If You Don‘t Quality for Your Bank’s Asset-Based Lending Program?

-The reason atLINE exists is to assist borrowers who may not qualify for their current lender’s ABL solution.
+If you do not qualify for your bank’s asset-based lending program, altLINE can help.
+The reason altLINE exists is to assist borrowers who may not qualify for their current lender’s ABL solution.
 Rather than seeking out an entirely new banking relationship or engaging with an overly expensive independent financing company, altLINE complements and operates alongside a business’s current bank relationships.

 With a different risk appetite that focuses primarily on a business’s A/R and the business’s customers’ credit profiles, The Southern Bank’s altLINE program can assist when many traditional bank ABL programs may not.
 This willingness to say “yes” combined with a bank cost of funds makes altLINE the best call to make when a business’s primary lender is unable to move forward.

+Asset-based lending is priced according to the lender’s expected return on investment.
 When a lender proposes any type of financing, they typically have an annual return that they’re looking to attain.
-When pricing an Asset Based Line, lenders will often include additional fees along with interest to meet their targeted return.
+When pricing an Asset-Based Line, lenders will often include additional fees along with interest to meet their targeted return.

-The most common costs and associated with an Asset Based Line include:
+The most common costs and associated with an Asset-Based Line include the following:

 - Interest: Quoted as an annualized rate and applied to the borrowed funds outstanding.
 More often than not, the interest is quoted as a spread on Prime or LIBOR (e.g. Prime + 2.0%).